A trademark dispute over the “Virginia is for Lovers” slogan is pitting the state’s tourism office against a local business.

 Over the years, VTC has used its own variations of the slogan, such as “Virginia is for Beach Lovers,” “Virginia is for Wine Lovers” and “Virginia is for Craft Beer Lovers.”
 Its online store sells merchandise with those slogans and others highlighting such tourism topics as music, mountains, history and oysters.

 A merchandising page on VTC’s website states the agency “cannot grant permission for you to produce merchandise with the Virginia is for lovers logo or any variation of the slogan.”
-It adds that VTC has an exclusive contract with retail giant Target for all merchandise bearing the slogan and associated logos.
+It adds that VTC has an exclusive contract with Ashland-based Target Marketing for all merchandise bearing the slogan and associated logos.

 The lawsuit argues that VTC has suffered damages from Recovered Gold’s use of “Virginia is for Gun Lovers” and requests that the court put a stop to the business’s alleged activities.